Greece · CocoVolare

 Athens

-The capital you don't understand — you absorb
+The capital you absorb slowly

 A Mediterranean metropolis of three and a half million where the Acropolis literally floats above the city like a marble ship that ran aground 2,500 years ago.
 Creative neighbourhoods, boutique hotels, Greek coffee and a Doric temple around every corner.